 - Academic honesty is expected in all class-related endeavors, including e-learning.
 Students who have questions regarding issues of academic dishonesty/misconduct should refer to the College regulations, which outline unacceptable behaviors in academic matters. - Faculty members who discover evidence of academic dishonesty/misconduct should arrange to meet with the student as soon as possible to discuss the allegation.
-The faculty member informs the Dean of the School. - 3.
-If the student has no prior record of academic misconduct, acknowledges the act of academic dishonesty/misconduct, and the faculty member is satisfied that the incident has been effectively resolved, then: - a.
+The faculty member informs the Provost/Vice President for Academic Affairs. - 3.
+If the student has no prior record of academic misconduct, acknowledges the act of academic dishonesty/misconduct and the faculty member is satisfied that the incident has been effectively resolved, then: - a.
 The faculty member will discuss with the student the College-wide policy on academic honesty, and the repercussions of this act included in the course syllabus. - b.
-The faculty member will forward a written summary of the incident and the resolution to the Dean of the School ,which will be kept on file until the student graduates. - c.
+The faculty member will forward a written summary of the incident and the resolution to

+- the Provost/Vice President for Academic Affairs which will be kept on file until the student graduates. - c.
 Sanctions will range from grade reduction to expulsion from the College. - 4.
-If the student denies the allegation of academic dishonesty/misconduct or views the sanction as too severe, the student has the opportunity to appeal to the Dean of the School.
-If the faculty member believes the severity of the incident may warrant a sanction more severe than academic probation, then: - a.
-The faculty member will forward a written summary of the incident to the Dean of the School and the Provost and Vice President for Academic Affairs.
+If the student denies the allegation of academic dishonesty/misconduct or views the sanction as too severe, the student has the opportunity to appeal to the Provost/Vice President for Academic Affairs.
+If the faculty member believes the severity of the incident may warrant a sanction more severe than academic probation, then: The faculty member will forward a written summary of the incident to the Provost/Vice President for Academic Affairs.
 This summary must contain copies of all evidence including the names of any witnesses.
-The Provost and Vice President for Academic Affairs will try and resolve the issue.
-However, the Provost and Vice President for Academic Affairs may convene the Academic Grievance Board for matters involving students who are not in good academic standing, who have had a past occurrence of academic misconduct, or as otherwise deemed appropriate. - b.
-An appeal to the Provost and Vice President for Academic Affairs may be made by the student if the student is dissatisfied with the decision of the Dean of the School.
+The Provost/Vice President for Academic Affairs will try and resolve the issue.
+However, if this is not possible, the student is not in good academic standing, has had a past occurrence of academic misconduct, or the offense is so grievous the Provost/Vice President for Academic Affairs will convene the Academic Grievance Board.